kina-park/kina-park.github.io/_pages/CV.md

     * Reviewing and analyzing the ratification of the UNESCO “Convention against Discrimination in Education” in Korea.
 Korean National Commission for UNESCO
     * Systemization of higher education qualifications terminology from Korea and abroad and the scope of their application.
 KCUE (2020.12-2021.4)
+        * performance: literature review
     * Public attitude towards refugees and its determinants in the Korean society: Multi-phase mixed methods research.
 NRF (2019.5-2021.10)
+        * performance: all stages of the research process, including literature review, research design, data collection, and data analysis

 * **Undergraduate Research Assistant** (May 2019 – February 2020)
 **International Migration & Mobility Research Center, HUFS**